 The Blue Brothers homestead at 46th and Illinois, continued to operate for many years after the sale of their land while the surviving brothers and sisters continued to live at the property.
 Their remaining piece of land was a large square bordered by 46th to the north, Capitol to the West, Buckingham to the south, and Illinois on the west.

 The Blue Brothers’ family home was razed and the land sold for development not long after George T. Blue died in 1944.
 Today, the Common Ground Church stands on the site of the Blue homestead.
-For those familiar with the neighborhood, you may have seen that there is an empty lot which was recently sold on the southeast corner of Capital and 46th.
-Review of neighborhood maps suggests that since the last piece of the Blue property sold after George T.'s death, this lot has never been developed, aside from a fence, making it the last piece of the Blue homestead to be built upon.
+For those familiar with the neighborhood, you may have seen that there is an empty lot which was recently sold on the southeast corner of Capital and 46th, and in the past few years had a home constructed on the site.
+Review of neighborhood maps suggests that since the sale of the Blue property after George T.'s death, this lot has never been developed, aside from a fence, making it the last piece of the Blue homestead to be built upon.